fametrano/fametrano.github.io/_pages/bbt.md

 * [Bitcoin and Blockchain Technology, Spring 2021]({{ site.baseurl }}/bbt202103-law/)
   _Department of Law, University of Milano-Bicocca_

+Please refer to the page dedicated to your university.

 These courses are for the students of those universities;
 anyone else, please consider <https://dgi.io/workshop>.